1

 All candidates must meet Austal USA's basic employment eligibility guidelines:

-• 18 years of age or older at time of application
+• 18 years of age or older at time of application.

-• Able to provide proof of US Person Status
+• Able to provide proof of US Person Status.

-• No felony convictions of Theft/Deception or Violent crimes within seven years from disposition date
+• No felony convictions of Theft/Deception or Violent crimes within seven years from disposition date.

-• No felony convictions of Drug crimes within three years from disposition date
+• No felony convictions of Drug crimes within three years from disposition date.

-• Willing to submit to a drug screen
+• Willing to submit to a drug screen.

-• Willing to submit to a background check
+• Willing to submit to a background check.

-• Computer - MS Office, AutoCAD, PLC and HMI development environment software
+TOOLS: Computer - MS Office, AutoCAD, NAVIS

 DIRECTION EXERCISED:

-• Will lead and direct the work of Engineers I, II, Designers and Draftspersons
+• Will lead and direct the work of Engineers I, II, Designers and Draftspersons.

 DISCRETION EXERCISED:

-• Will provide input to evaluations of Engineers I, II, Designers and Draftspersons
+• Will provide input to evaluations of Engineers I, II, Designers and Draftspersons.

-• Has authority to direct, evaluate and correct the work of Engineers I, II, Designers and Draftspersons
+• Has authority to direct, evaluate and correct the work of Engineers I, II, Designers and Draftspersons.

-LIAISES WITH:Engineers, Production Personnel, Customer, Regulatory Bodies, Program Management and Equipment Suppliers
+LIAISES WITH: Engineers, Production Personnel, Customer, Regulatory Bodies, Program Management and Equipment Suppliers.

 WORK ENVIRONMENT

-The work environment characteristics described here are representative of those an employee may encounter while performing the essential functions of this job.
+The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee may be exposed to humid conditions, bright flashing lights, moving mechanical parts, high precarious places, outside weather conditions, and extreme heat.
+While performing the duties of this job, the employee may be regularly exposed to humid conditions, bright flashing lights, moving mechanical parts, high precarious places, outside weather conditions, and extreme heat.
 The employee is occasionally exposed to fumes and/or airborne particles at or below the PEL, toxic or caustic chemicals, and heat and cold.
 The noise level in the work environment is usually very loud, + 90 dB.

 SAFETY